Public Health reports new COVID-19 cases - Register Herald

 PREBLE COUNTY — Recent data from Preble County Public Health shows COVID-19 cases are on the rise.

-Preble County’s case rate has steadily risen since June, and is now at its highest since the beginning of 2021.
+Preble County’s case rate has steadily risen since June, and is now at its highest since late 2020.
 Forty cases reported on Monday, Aug.
 30, was the most in a single day since 48 were reported on Jan.
 4.

+Eaton Community Schools reported seven new student cases and one new staff case, while Twin Valley Community Schools reported eight new student cases and two new staff cases.
+Cases were not reported at National Trail, Preble Shawnee, Tri-County North or the Preble County Educational Service Center.

 All Ohio counties are now classified as having a “high” level of community transmission, according to the CDC.